djeada/Statistics-Notes/notes/correlation_and_regression/metrics.md

 ## Visualizing Regression Performance

 Consider a dataset where we have generated data points from a sine wave with added noise.
-We fit a linear regression model to this data to predict $y $ based on $x $.
+We fit a linear regression model to this data to predict $y$ based on $x $.
 The following plot illustrates the data and the fitted regression line:

 ![Linear Regression on Sine Wave with Noise](https://github.com/djeada/Statistics-Notes/assets/37275728/aaf787b6-9b17-41cc-b1a6-54400b410e1b)